Last Updated on January 12, 2023 by Michelle Ball

-School records created by a high school, middle, or elementary school, private school, or school district can be mysterious.
-Many parents never see their child’s full student record or think about what may be in their child’s education records and files.
-One way to end the mystery of what is being documented on a student is to make a written request for the education records.
+School records created by a public or private school or school district can be mysterious.
+Many parents never see their child’s full student record or think about what may be lurking in them.
+One way to end the mystery is to make a written request for all education records related to a student.

 Per California Education Code Section 49069.7 (previously 49069, but renumbered as of 1/1/2020), a parent has an absolute right to access their child’s student records.
 This right transfers to a student when they turn 18.

 Section 49069.7 states: